-At times of significant change, it is often the loss of our future that causes resistance and not the loss of our past.
+At times of significant change, it is often the loss of our future that causes the most resistance and not the loss of our past.

 Think about that for a moment.

 When there is any change in our life, it isn’t the loss of what we have had or has happened that we are most concerned with, but the loss of what we have imagined will happen.
-Of course, this may include past experiences that we had projected into our future, for example, significant relationships.
+Of course, this may include the past experiences that we have projected into the future, for example, significant relationships.

 So, maybe it is the loss of certainty and order that we have created for ourselves that evokes the range of emotions such as shock, denial, disbelief, mistrust and anxiety – even anger and bitterness.